 When you only have a few hundred square feet to call home, you have to get a little creative.
-Transforming a closet space into a cozy, closet nursery is a great way to make room for a kiddo… or two!
-See how 10 space-savvy mamas made a small space work for their growing families with this inspiring round up of teeny, tiny nursery rooms.Continue to 2 of 11 below.
+Transforming a closet space into a cozy closet nursery is a great way to make room for a baby or two.
+See how 10 space-savvy mamas made a small space work for their growing families with this inspiring round-up of teeny, tiny nursery rooms.

-Black, White and Bold
+Black, White, and Bold

 White walls can make a small room feel much larger, especially when paired with dark accents.
-This cheery, little closet nursery is a perfect example of white done right.
+This cheery little closet nursery is a perfect example of white done right.
 Clean, white walls melt into a white ceiling, creating a sense of spaciousness.
 The warm, wood floor and stylish, black and grey, animal-print rug add definition and contrast, increasing the effect.
-Finally, a splash of bold color punctuates the space, making this neutral palette pop.Continue to 3 of 11 below.
+Finally, a splash of bold color punctuates the space, making this neutral palette pop.

 When set against a neutral wall, this classic nursery pattern can make a room look larger.
-To make this optical illusion work, use small dots in cool colors.
-(Large dots and warm tones have the opposite effect.)
+To make this optical illusion work, choose small dots in cool colors.
+Large dots and warm tones have the opposite effect.
 You should also be sure to leave plenty of neutral space between dots.
-As the colored dots pop off the wall, the neutral area... behind them recedes, making the room seem bigger.Continue to 4 of 11 below.
+As the colored dots pop off the wall, the neutral area behind them recedes, making the room seem bigger.

 Un Suite Petite

-This sweet, little closet space makes use of yet another space-enhancing design trick.
-Instead of taking her pretty, pink nursery paint all the way to the ceiling, San Francisco actress and mother, Jennifer Latch, opted to paint the top-third of the wall and the ceiling in a complimentary neutral.
+This sweet little closet space makes use of yet another space-enhancing design trick.
+Instead of taking her pretty, pink nursery paint all the way to the ceiling, San Francisco actress and mother Jennifer Latch opted to paint the top-third of the wall and the ceiling in a complementary neutral.
 By “dropping” the ceiling, Latch creates the illusion of a dome, which makes the ceiling seem higher and the room more spacious.
-An attractive picture rail makes for a flawless transition.Continue to 5 of 11 below.
+An attractive picture rail makes for a flawless transition.

-Want to make your baby’s closet nursery feel less like…well, a closet?
-Replace your existing closet door with a glass door.
-Since closets lack windows, they can feel a little claustrophobic.
-Glass doors not only let in the light, but also give the appearance of a window, which makes the space feel more like a bedroom.
-You can even frame the inside of the door with drapes that compliment your design.
-When it’s time for your little dreamer to drift off, pull the drapes to keep out any light from... the bedroom.Continue to 6 of 11 below.
+Since most closets lack windows, they can feel a little claustrophobic.
+Glass doors not only let in the light but also give the appearance of a window, which makes space feel more like a bedroom.
+You can even frame the inside of the door with drapes that complement your design.
+When it’s time for your little dreamer to drift off, pull the drapes to keep the light out.

-This palatial, little closet comes complete with its own chandelier, creating a soft and dreamy glow.
-Need a little more light?
-The attractive table lamp on the dresser will help get the job done.
-Christmas lights can also make a dreary closet... seem much cozier.Continue to 7 of 11 below.
+This palatial little closet comes complete with its own chandelier, creating a soft and dreamy glow.
+The attractive table lamp on the dresser provides additional task lighting as needed.
+Christmas lights can also make a dreary closet seem much cozier.

 Bold Accent Wall